 • Ventilate.
-Often this age group is housed in the basements of old bank barns.
-These old barns have an awful reputation for the high rate of respiratory illness treated among heifers housed there.
+This age group is often housed in old cow sheds.
+These sheds have an awful reputation for the high rate of respiratory illness treated among heifers housed there.
 Remodel to provide adequate ventilation.
-This will prevent a lot of illness.
+This will prevent a lot of illness

 - Aim for uniform growth.
 Genetics do play an influential role in determining growth rates.
 This we cannot change once the heifer is born.
 But, we can sort heifers into groups where they are all about the same size.
 In confinement housing, we can provide adequate space at the feedbunk.
-Further, enough space for the heifers to walk around and lie down undisturbed will help us achieve more uniform growth rates. - Keep housing well bedded.
-Poorly bedded free-stall barns or pack shelters are not cost effective.
+Further, enough space for the heifers to walk around and lie down undisturbed will help us achieve more uniform growth rates.
+Pastured heifers need adequate forage to maintain a 700 to 800g/day live weight gain. - Keep housing well bedded.
+Poorly bedded cubicle barns or pack sheds are not cost effective.
 Losses due to illness, treatment costs and reduced feed efficiency far outweigh expenditures to purchase, distribute and remove bedding at this heifer housing.